 Although opposite to the theory predictions, the signs of sumGDP and GDPdif_sq may, to some extent, signal vertical FDI.
 The KK model predicts vertical FDI to be highest when the source country is small and skilled-labour abundant.
 In this case, total income of the two countries (sumGDP) may not be very large while the squared differences in country size (GDPdif_sq) is large.
 Therefore, the results that sumGDP negatively affects FDI and GDPdif_sq encourages FDI are consistent, to some extent, with the predictions for vertical FDI.

-In contrast to the above two predictors for horizontal FDI, the coefficients of variables affecting vertical FDI follow the theory in several specifications.
+In contrast to the above two predictors for horizontal FDI, the coefficients of variables affecting vertical FDI follow the theory.
 In particular, GDPSK, the interaction between country size differences and skilled-labour abundance differences, has a negative impact, although this is statistically significant only at the 10% level for PPML.
-Its coefficients are also negative in all other equations.
 Similarly, trade costs to the source country (Tradecost_s) with LH, and trade costs to the host country (Tradecost_h) with PPML, have statistically significant negative effects (at the 1% level) on intra-Asian FDI.

-Whereas skill differences (SKdif) have significant positive effects on FDI for models without FEs in Table 5, the point estimates for the SKdif coefficient become negative but are no longer statistically significant when allowing for country FEs in Table 6.
+Whereas skill differences (SKdif) have significant positive effects on FDI in Table 5, the point estimates for the SKdif coefficient become negative but are no longer statistically significant when allowing for country FEs in Table 6.
 Indeed, Lankhuizen (2014) argues against distinguishing between horizontal and vertical FDI on the basis of the coefficient on SKdif because the host country’s skill level can have a positive impact on both types of FDI due to the need for absorptive capacity to attract FDI and for technology transfer.
 Using skill difference further implies a strong prediction (coefficients of equal absolute value but opposite sign) for the impact of source and host countries’ variables for labour endowment (SK_s and SK_h).

 Although the results with FEs are less clear-cut, based on the variables that are statistically significant, vertical FDI still appears to be the dominant type of FDI between Asian countries.
 This is different from the finding in many previous papers, such as Blonigen et al. (2003) and Stack et al. (2015), that horizontal FDI is the dominant type and there is overall little or no empirical evidence for vertical FDI.
 The different conclusion may be partly because those studies focus on developed countries only, as do most of the empirical studies on the KK model (see Appendix Table A1).
 Among the studies listed in Table A1, there is none that finds that only vertical FDI is the dominant type of FDI.